-The risk of loss in trading in futures and futures options contracts can be substantial.
+The risk of loss in trading in futures contracts can be substantial.
 You should therefore carefully consider whether that kind of trading is appropriate for you in the light of your financial circumstances.
-In deciding whether or not you will become involved in that kind of trading, you should be aware of the following matters.
+In deciding whether or not you will become involved in that kind of trading, you should be aware of the following matters-

-- (a) You could sustain a total loss of the initial margin funds that you deposit with your broker to establish or maintain a position in a futures market. - (b) If the derivatives market moves against your position, you may be required, at short notice, to deposit with your futures broker additional margin funds in order to maintain your position.
+- (a)You could sustain a total loss of the initial margin funds that you deposit with your futures broker to establish or maintain a position in a futures market. - (b) If the futures market moves against your position, you may be required, at short notice, to deposit with your futures broker additional margin funds in order to maintain your position.
 Those additional funds may be substantial.
-If you fail to provide those additional funds within the required time, your position may be liquidated at a loss and in that event you will be liable for any shortfall in your account resulting from that failure. - (c) Exchange traded derivatives are subject to movements in the underlying market.
-In the case of options, they may fall in price or become worthless at or before expiry. - (d) Under certain conditions, it could become difficult or impossible for you to liquidate a position (this can, for example, happen when there is a significant change in prices over a short period). - (e) The placing of contingent orders (such as a 'stop-loss' order) may not always limit your losses to the amounts that you may want.
-Market conditions may make it impossible to execute such orders. - (f) A 'spread' position is not necessarily less risky than a simple 'long' or 'short' position. - (g) The high degree of leverage that is obtainable in futures trading because of small margin requirements can work against you as well as for you.
-The use of leverage can lead to large losses as well as large gains. - (h) If you propose to trade in futures options, the maximum loss in buying an option is the amount of the premium, but the risks in selling an option are the same as in other futures trading. - (i) Options have a limited life span as their value erodes as the option reaches its expiry date.
-It is therefore important to ensure that the options selected meet your investment objectives. - (k) The exchanges and their Clearing Houses have discretionary powers to take action in relation to the market and the operation of the clearing facility to ensure fair and orderly markets are maintained as far as practicable.
-These actions can affect an investor's option positions.

-This statement does not disclose all of the risks and other significant aspects involved in trading on a derivatives market.
-You should therefore study such trading carefully before becoming involved in it.
+If you fail to provide those additional funds within the required time, your position may be liquidated at a loss and in that event you will be liable for any shortfall in your account resulting from that failure. - (c)Under certain conditions, it could become difficult or impossible for you to liquidate a position (this can, for example, happen when there is a significant change in prices over a short period). - (d)The placing of contingent orders (such as a 'stop-loss' order) may not always limit your losses to the amounts that you may want.
+Market conditions may make it impossible to execute such orders - (e)A 'spread' position is not necessarily less risky than a simple 'long' or 'short' position. - (f)The high degree of leverage that is obtainable in futures trading because of small margin requirements can work against you as well as for you.
+The use of leverage can lead to large losses as well as large gains. - (g) If you propose to trade in futures options, the maximum loss in buying an option is the amount of the premium, but the risks in selling an option are the same as in other futures trading. - This statement does not disclose all of the risks and other significant aspects involved in trading on a futures market.
+You should therefore study futures trading carefully before becoming involved in it. - \I/We confirm that \I/\we have read and understand this risk disclosure statement and that the futures contracts trading terms used in it have been explained to \me/\us by the giver of this statement.